Your AI agent shouldn't ask “what’s next?”

 The pieces an agent needs to plan, ship, and pick up the next task.

-• Versioned plans — every edit an immutable row.
+• Versioned plans.
+Every edit is an immutable row.

 03